gcclinux/woodlandminers/docs/SEPARATE_POSITIONS_FEATURE.md

 ## Backwards Compatibility

 The system maintains backwards compatibility with old save files:
-- If loading a singleplayer position and the new format doesn't exist, it falls back to the old `x`, `y`, and `playerHealth` fields
+- If loading a position and the object format doesn't exist, it falls back to the flat format (`singleplayerX`, `singleplayerY`, etc.)
+- For singleplayer, it also falls back to the original format (`x`, `y`, and `playerHealth` fields)
 - If no position data exists for a mode, the player spawns at the default position (0, 0)

 ## Benefits